saurabhdaware/vite-plugin-mdx-to-html/README.md

 **Stackblitz Example:** https://stackblitz.com/edit/vite-plugin-mdx-to-html?file=docs.mdx

-> **Note**
+> **Warning**
 >
+> This plugin is built for very small set of usecases like-
+> - Using it in template engines that compile to HTML
+> - Some Static-Site-Generators that expect HTML
+> - SSR in some cases.
+>
+> The plugin uses React to render to HTML and if used with CSR, it will try to add React to bundle.
+You probably don't want that.
+>
 > Looking for using mdx in your React App or some framework? you might want to just use [`@mdx-js/rollup`](https://mdxjs.com/packages/rollup/) as [suggested by MDX in their documentation](https://mdxjs.com/docs/getting-started/#bundler).
-This plugin can be used when you're using vanilla js setup or when you want to use mdx in a static-site-generator based on vite.

 ## Installation